errbit/errbit/README-GDS.md

   In upstream errbit you can only see apps which you're watching.
 We want users to see all apps in the web interface but only watch some of them.

-* Various boilerplate/small integrations
+* Various boilerplate/small integrations (several commits)
-  * Testing support
-  * Add jenkins script for ci
-  * Configure cache-control header used for static files
-  * Add logstasher for json-formatted log output
-  * Add healthcheck route

 ## How to keep up-to-date with upstream